Third Andrews ministry

 At the time of its formation the ministry consisted of 22 ministers, fourteen of whom were women.

 The Third Andrews ministry succeeded the Second Andrews ministry.

-Third Andrews ministry, 2022–present
+It dissolved upon the resignation of Daniel Andrews as premier on 27 September 2023 and was succeeded by the Allan ministry.

+Composition

 The cabinet composition of the first arrangement of the Third Andrews Ministry was first announced on 2 December 2022.
 As a result of the defection of seven MPs from the Labor Right to Andrew's Labor Left faction, Shaun Leane from the previous ministry was removed from cabinet by the caucus.
 In compensation, Leane would be nominated as the President of the Legislative Council in the upcoming parliament.
 Jaala Pulford from the previous ministry retired at the 2022 election, creating a vacancy in the cabinet.
 In their places, Enver Erdogan and Natalie Suleyman were promoted to the cabinet.

 The ministerial portfolios were then announced on 5 December 2022, with ministers (except Harriet Shing) sworn in that day.
 Shing was sworn in on 14 December when her re-election to the Legislative Council was declared and finalised, with Andrews holding on to her portfolios in the interim.

+The composition lasted until the resignation of Andrews on 27 September 2023.
+During this period, only the portfolios of the Minister for Commonwealth Games Delivery (held by Jacinta Allan) and the Minister for Commonwealth Games Legacy (held by Harriet Shing) were abolished on 20 July 2023 due to the cancellation of the 2026 Commonwealth Games earlier in the month.